EynaExp/RubberDucky-Reverse-Shell-Script/README.md

 # RubberDucky-Reverse-Shell-Script-Working100---2024

-Hi im Daniel !
+Hi im djpoker !
 This is a Fresh Netcat base Revese shell script for USB RubberDucky

-CREATOR : Danial Javanrad
+CREATOR : djpoker
 Catergory : NETCAT REVERSE SHELL TO Windows CMD
 How to use : https://github.com/djpoker/RubberDucky-Reverse-Shell-Script-Working100---2024
 GITHUB : https://github.com/djpoker